jcubic/sysend.js/README.md

 Origin-Trial: <TOKEN>
 ```

-Right now the API only works with localStorage fallback (when inside iframes).
+Right now, the API only works with localStorage fallback (when inside iframes).

 ## Installation